-Dabrafenib plus trametinib should only be reimbursed in adults with unresectable or metastatic BRAF V600 mutant ATC with good performance status.
-Note that a reduction in the prices of dabrafenib plus trametinib may be required.
+Dabrafenib-trametinib should only be reimbursed in adult patients with unresectable or metastatic BRAF V600 mutant anaplastic thyroid cancer with good performance status.
+Note that a reduction in the prices of dabrafenib-trametinib may be required.

-Why Did Canada's Drug Agency Make This Recommendation?
+Why Did CDA-AMC Make This Recommendation?

-FMEC reviewed a phase II, nonrandomized, single-arm, open-label trial (ROAR) and a retrospective single-arm chart review study identified by the Canada's Drug Agency (CDA-AMC) systematic review of the literature.
+FMEC reviewed a phase II, nonrandomized, single arm, open-label (ROAR) trial and a retrospective single arm chart review study, identified by CDA-AMC's systematic review of the literature.
 FMEC also considered input received from public drug programs.

-FMEC concluded that there was uncertainty in the clinical value demonstrated by dabrafenib plus trametinib.
-However, given there are no currently effective treatments for ATC and it is associated with high morbidity and mortality, FMEC concluded that dabrafenib plus trametinib addresses a significant unmet clinical need for new treatments.
-The reimbursement conditions were further developed based on distinct social and ethical considerations, economic considerations, and impacts on health systems.
+FMEC concluded that there was uncertainty in the clinical value demonstrated by dabrafenib-trametinib.
+However, given there are no currently effective treatments for anaplastic thyroid cancer and it is high associated with high morbidity and mortality, FMEC concluded that dabrafenib-trametinib addresses a significant unmet clinical need for new treatments.
+The reimbursement conditions were further developed based on distinct social and ethical considerations, economic considerations and impacts on health systems.

-The reimbursement of dabrafenib plus trametinib for adults with BRAF V600 ATC with no standard locally or regionally available treatment options is expected to increase drug acquisition costs.
+The reimbursement of dabrafenib plus trametinib for adult patients with BRAF V600 anaplastic thyroid cancer with no standard locally or regionally available treatment options is expected to increase drug acquisition costs.